oVirt/ovirt-site/source/feature/gluster-volume-asynchronous-tasks-management.html.md

 **Task Monitoring**

 *   Tasks can be monitored using the Tasks sub-tab in the bottom pane of the UI
-*   A child step is added to the Executing step, the status of which is periodically updated as long as the task is in progress
+*   A child step is added to the Executing step, the status of which is periodically updated for as long as the task is in progress
+*   If rebalance or remove-brick operations are started from the Gluster CLI, these can also be monitored using the Tasks sub-tab.
+A job entry is created for any such operation which is associated with the gluster task id.
 *   User can also check the status of the task from the Volume/Bricks tabs by selecting the volume/brick.

 **Task Operations**